Fully Automatic Neural Network Reduction for Formal Verification: Introduction

 \section{Introduction}

-Neural networks achieve impressive results in a variety of fields such as autonomous cars~\cite{zablocki2022explainability}.
-However, the applicability of neural networks in safety-critical environments is still limited as small perturbations of the input can lead to unexpected outputs of the neural network~\cite{goodfellow2015explaining}.
-Thus, the formal verification of neural networks gained importance in recent years~\cite{bak2021second}, where approaches rigorously prove that the output of neural networks meets given specifications.
-These approaches are often based on satisfiability modulo theory solvers~\cite{katz2017reluplex, katz2019marabou}, symbolic interval propagation~\cite{henriksen2020efficient, singh2019abstract}, or deploy reachability analysis~\cite{gehr2018ai2, singh2018fast, huang2021polar, kochdumper2022open}.
-However, scalability is still a major issue for all of them~\cite{bak2021second}.
+\logToConsole{INTRODUCTION} Neural networks achieve impressive results in a variety of fields, including natural language processing~\citep{nassif2019speech}, computer vision~\citep{li2021survey}, and medical imaging~\citep{karimi2019reducing}.
+In recent years, neural networks have been deployed in safety-critical environments, such as human-robot interaction~\citep{mukherjee2022survey} and autonomous driving~\citep{zablocki2022explainability}.
+As real-life applications are inherently exposed to noise, such as measurement inaccuracies and external disturbances, the deployment of neural networks in safety-critical environments is limited due to their sensitivity to adversarial attacks~\citep{goodfellow2015explaining}: Even small perturbations of the input to a neural network, which are often barely noticeable to the human eye, can lead to unexpected outputs, e.g., a different predicted classification of an image or a controller returning an unsafe action.
+Thus, the formal verification of neural networks has gained importance in recent years~\citep{brix2024fifth, manzanas2024arch}, where approaches rigorously prove that the output of neural networks meets given specifications.

-While several approaches~\cite{li2022can, deng2020model} exist which reduce the size of the network by approximating the original network, to our best knowledge, there exist only a few reduction approaches with formal error bounds.
-An early approach~\cite{elboher2020abstraction} splits the neurons based on analytic properties and merges similar neurons afterward.
-This work is extended using interval neural networks~\cite{boudardara2022interval, prabhakar2019abstraction} and residual reasoning~\cite{yisrael2022neural}.
-More closely related to our work is the approach in~\cite{ashok2020deepabstract}, which approximates the neural network output by merging neurons using clustering algorithms on a given dataset, however, $80-90\%$ of the neurons remain when formal error bounds are demanded.
-Most approaches only consider ReLU neurons; however, \cite{boudardara2022interval} also considers tanh neurons.
-A network reduction algorithm with formal error bounds for general neurons is still missing.

-We propose a novel approach that reduces the neural network for given specifications.
-For example, consider an image as an input to a neural network.
-Neurons representing neighboring pixels often have similar values and thus can be merged during the verification process, which helps to reduce the high dimensionality of these neural networks.
-Such properties cannot be inferred when analyzing a neural network without considering a specific input.
-Our novel approach is orthogonal to many verification techniques, thus, many of them can be used as an underlying verification engine.
-We demonstrate our approach by deploying reachability analysis using zonotopes~\cite{singh2018fast}, the extension to other set-based verification tools is straightforward including Taylor models~\cite{sergiy2019juliareach, huang2021polar} and polynomial zonotopes~\cite{kochdumper2022open}.